 Result of mean and stability parameters reported that one genotypes RSC1107 (bi=0.710) had high X, regression response close to unity (bi = 1) and non-significant (S2di), hence were stable over normal and water stress conditions.
 Similar findings were also noted for this trait by Jain et al., 2014 in wheat.
 The 10 accessions (GW152, GW161, AGS218, GW28, GW178, GW45, GW251, GW221, GW253 and SQL110) were considered stable in water stress (poor) environment as they have high X, less average response (bi ‹ 1) and non-significant deviation from regression (S2di = 0).
-While, 13 (GW171, GW15, GW196, GW382, PK472, GW100, IC073710, GW87, GW291, NRC138, JS20-116, TGX9336E and AGS25) were adopted to normal environmental condition as it has recorded to high X, regression value greater than 1 and non-significant S2di.
+While, 13 (GW171, GW15, GW196, GW382, PK472, GW100, IC073710, GW87, GW291, NRC138, JS20-116, TGX9336E and AGS25) were adopted to normal environmental condition as it recorded high X, regression value greater than 1 and non-significant S2di.

-In consideration of stability of genotypes in non-stress, water stress and overall environments it was observed that for root length, genotypes GW134, GW207, GW28 and AGS25; for shoot length genotype GW225; for root fresh weight genotype GW291; for shoot fresh weight genotype GW17; for relative leaf water content genotype SQL110; for root dry weight genotype GW225; for shoot dry weight genotype RSC1107; for root shoot ratio by length genotype SQL110; for root shoot ratio by weight genotype RSC1107 showed higher mean value as compared to grand mean, regression coefficient around unity (bi = 1) and non-significant deviation from regression (S2di).
+In consideration of stability of genotypes in non-stress, water stress and overall environments it was observed that for root length, genotypes GW134, GW207, GW28 and AGS25; for shoot length genotype GW225; for root fresh weight genotype GW291; for shoot fresh weight genotype GW17; for relative leaf water content genotype SQL110; for root dry weight genotype GW225; for shoot dry weight genotype RSC1107; for root shoot ratio by length genotype SQL110; for root shoot ratio by weight genotype RSC1107 showed higher mean values as compared to grand mean, regression coefficient around unity (bi = 1) and non-significant deviation from regression (S2di).
 Thus, these genotypes were found to be stable for varying environmental conditions for these traits.
-These genotypes show better adaptive approaches in normal and water stress condition in compared to other genotypes for traits taken for investigation.
+These genotypes show better adaptive approaches in normal and water stress condition as compared to other genotypes for traits under investigation.

 Conclusion

 Sixty genotypes of soybean used in the study.
-The studies genotypes are diverse to each other for these selected traits because differences pooled over environments were significant for all the nine the characters showing that there is scope of selection for future genetic improvement among these genotypes.
-Researched mostly focused in above ground traits in compare to root traits in crop improvement.
+The studied genotypes are diverse to each other for these selected traits because differences pooled over environments were significant for all the nine characters showing that there is scope of selection for future genetic improvement among these genotypes.
+Researches mostly focused on above ground traits as compared to root traits in crop improvement.
 In future, identification and selection of genotypes on basis of root traits may provide potential gains in yield under water stress environments.
 Seedlings growth parameters of genotypes are governed by quantitative genes, and these do not act independently.
 When these genotypes are shifted in new environment, stability in performance of these play an important role.
 Promising genotypes with general and specific adaptation for different traits were observed.
 The genotypes showing performance in normal environment and under wide range of water stress conditions are more useful.
 Therefore, such genotypes are significant for develop drought tolerant varieties.
-In future, research should be focus on genotypes GW234, GW207, GW28, AGS25, GW225, GW291, GW17, SQL110 and RSC1107 may be used directly or as a parent for development of varieties under normal and water stress conditions respectively because these genotypes were identified for their superior and stable root-soot traits.
+In future, research should be focus on genotypes GW234, GW207, GW28, AGS25, GW225, GW291, GW17, SQL110 and RSC1107 which may be used directly or as parents for development of varieties under normal and water stress conditions respectively because these genotypes were identified for their superior and stable root-soot traits.
 In soyabean growing areas where dry spells occur, the genotypes having high root length, reduce the economic loss to the soybean growing farmers.
-The genotypes which are showing superior performance in water stress condition, may be used as a donor parent for increase root traits along with selected above ground data under water stress condition.
+The genotypes which showed superior performance in water stress condition, may be used as a donor parent for increase root traits along with selected above ground data under water stress condition.

 References